glpi-project/doc-agent/source/installation/windows-command-line.rst

 ``ADD_FIREWALL_EXCEPTION=1``
    Adds GLPI Agent to the Windows Firewall exception list.
 (By default: ``0`` for No)

+``ADDITIONAL_CONTENT=filename`` (needs MSI installer >= 1.3)
+   Specifies an XML file whose content will be automatically merged with output.
+   If inventory format is JSON, you can also specify a JSON file from which ``content`` base node will be merged.
+   (By default: empty)

 ``ADDLOCAL=feature[,feature[...]]``
    This parameter permits to select features to install.
 (By default: "feat_DEPLOY,feat_COLLECT")